The latest numbers on COVID-19 in Canada for Saturday, Feb. 6, 2021

 There have been zero tests completed.

-There were seven new cases Friday.
-The rate of active cases is 29.3 per 100,000 people.
+There were 12 new cases Saturday.
+The rate of active cases is 28.41 per 100,000 people.
 Over the past seven days, there have been a total of 107 new cases.
 The seven-day rolling average of new cases is 15.

-There were zero new reported deaths Friday.
-Over the past seven days there has been one new reported death.
+There were two new reported deaths Saturday.
+Over the past seven days there have been a total of two new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
-The seven-day rolling average of the death rate is 0.02 per 100,000 people.
-The overall death rate is 2.3 per 100,000 people.
+The seven-day rolling average of the death rate is 0.04 per 100,000 people.
+The overall death rate is 2.56 per 100,000 people.

 There have been zero tests completed.